A2osX/A2osX/.Docs/Shell Developers Guide.md

 		\<body\>
 	}

-if you SET -F, it will discard ALL previously learnt FUNC in the current SH context if .
+if you SET -F, it will discard ALL previously learned FUNC in the current SH context if .
 FUNCS1 file add 3 then .
 FUNCS2 file add 2 all 5 are available until an set -X is met